saurav717/Chiba-Nishizeki/README.md

 ### Coding procedure for both algorithms and what went wrong in optimization

-Below we will be discussing the approach of implementing both the algorithms and see why leapfrog implementation is slow and how it can be optimized
+Below we will be discussing the approach of implementing both the algorithms and see why my leapfrog implementation is slow and how it can be optimized

 #### Chiba Nishizeki
 In chiba nishizeki, we are first sorting the nodes of the graph based on their degrees and then applying the iteration algorithm to find the triangles.